Three things I’ve learned

 Democracy is popular, despite leading to public policy that doesn’t generally seem to be better (or worse) than that produced by other systems.

 As is well known, pure democracy (majoritarianism) leads to tyranny at least as often as other forms of government.
-In a pure democracy, 51% of voters can torture and kill the other 49% of the population.
+In a pure democracy, 51% of voters can, legitimately, torture and kill the other 49% of the population.
 That’s why every even moderately successful democracy has things like constitutions and “bills of rights” – there are many things even majorities should not be allowed to do, and these are necessary constraints.
 Some advocates of democracy don’t seem to understand that “human rights” and “democracy” are in tension – rights are things that even majorities may not infringe.

 Regardless of the system of government, constitutions, or formal rights, sufficiently large majorities always get whatever they want.
 Because a sufficiently large majority will always win a civil war.